Manly, New Zealand

-Manly had a population of 5,904 at the 2018 New Zealand census, an increase of 261 people (4.6%) since the 2013 census, and an increase of 651 people (12.4%) since the 2006 census.
-There were 2,238 households, comprising 2,829 males and 3,075 females, giving a sex ratio of 0.92 males per female, with 1,065 people (18.0%) aged under 15 years, 993 (16.8%) aged 15 to 29, 2,562 (43.4%) aged 30 to 64, and 1,284 (21.7%) aged 65 or older.

-Ethnicities were 92.7% European/Pākehā, 9.5% Māori, 3.1% Pacific peoples, 3.8% Asian, and 1.5% other ethnicities.
-People may identify with more than one ethnicity.

-The percentage of people born overseas was 26.2, compared with 27.1% nationally.

-Although some people chose not to answer the census's question about religious affiliation, 55.8% had no religion, 33.6% were Christian, 0.3% had Māori religious beliefs, 0.4% were Hindu, 0.2% were Muslim, 0.9% were Buddhist and 1.9% had other religions.

-Of those at least 15 years old, 1,005 (20.8%) people had a bachelor's or higher degree, and 720 (14.9%) people had no formal qualifications.
-1,038 people (21.5%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 2,280 (47.1%) people were employed full-time, 696 (14.4%) were part-time, and 165 (3.4%) were unemployed.

 History

-Initially inhabited primarily by Ngāti Kahu, Manly is also home to two Pā sites.
+Initially inhabited primarily by Ngāti Kahu, Manly is also home to two pā sites.
 In 1851 it was brought by the Crown as part of the Mahurangi purchase.
 By the 1890s, the land was settled by the Polkinghorne family.

 In the 1920s, Ted Brown and Laurie Taylor began development of the area, also constructing a pier off Little Manly Beach.
 During this time the region was renamed after Manly a geographically similar seaside suburb north of Sydney.

 Around 1927 the Hopper Family moved into the area, and farmed the area for a number of years.
 Later in the 1950s, the family then began subdividing the remaining land along with various other parts of the Hibiscus Coast.